evankiely/OpynSpecimen/README.md

 ### Class Methods and Attributes

 ## License
 This project is licensed under the [GNU Affero General Public License v3.0](https://github.com/evankiely/OpynSpecimen/blob/main/LICENSE).
-For more permissive licensing in the case of commercial usage, please contact the [Office of Technology Transfer](http://www.ott.emory.edu/) at Emory University
+For more permissive licensing in the case of commercial usage, please contact the [Office of Technology Transfer](http://www.ott.emory.edu/) at Emory University, and reference Emory TechID 21074

 ## Authors
 - Evan Kiely